-Feed-in tariffs explained Feed-in tariff payment problems
+Feed-in tariff payment problems

 The feed-in tariff (FIT) gives guaranteed payments to those who generate their own electricity.
 You should be paid quarterly for the electricity you produce, according to Ofgem, unless your feed-in tariff contract or terms and conditions state otherwise.
 However, solar panel owners have got in touch with us to say they've had problems receiving payments.